In some cases, we earn commissions from affiliate links in our posts.

 One note: This only works if you have an Amazon Prime subscription.
-That costs $99/year, and it gives you free 2-day shipping on most Amazon items, along with a good supply of free videos to stream (this is an old list, but we’re working on a new one as I write this).
+That costs $99/year, and it gives you free 2-day shipping on most Amazon items, along with a good supply of free videos to stream (please note that these are subject to change at any time).

 Okay, another note: It’s also worth mentioning that your Amazon subscription is completely independent of your Acorn or BritBox (or whatever else) subscription.
 If you’d like to watch on Amazon, you’ll want to cancel your direct subscription so you don’t get billed twice.
 With an Amazon subscription, you can’t watch through the apps made by the companies – you need to watch through the Amazon app instead.
 This also means that any free trial you got by subscribing directly to the companies is separate, and you get an entirely fresh 7-day free trial on any channel subscription with Amazon (one per channel).

 How to Manage Your Acorn TV or BritBox Subscription on Amazon

 To begin, you’ll need to visit your “Manage Subscriptions” page here.
 Hover over the “My Account” section in the upper right corner of any Amazon page (on a computer) and select “Memberships and Subscriptions”.

 Once you’re there, scroll down a bit and you’ll see a section called “Amazon Channels”.
 I’ve included a screenshot below to show you what it will look like if you have an active subscription.